How to Get Better Gas Mileage – 14 Tips for your RV

-What is good gas mileage for an RV?
-Typically most types of recreational vehicles will fall in a band from as low as 7 miles per gallon up to around 25 miles per gallon (highway).
-The worst offenders tend to be Class A motorhomes with Class B typically being the best.
+So what is good gas mileage for an RV?
+Most types of recreational vehicles use between 7 miles per gallon up to around 25 miles per gallon (on the highway).
+The worst offenders tend to be Class A motorhomes with Class B usually having better fuel efficiency.

 INSERT GRAPH SHOWING RANGE IN FUEL CONSUMPTION